-Based on the assumptions adopted for this investigation, achieving the financing objective of 110% of Vested Benefits would also result in at least 100% coverage of the Actuarial Value of Accrued Benefits and a satisfactory margin of coverage over 100% of SG Minimum Benefits.
+Based on the assumptions adopted for this investigation, achieving the financing objective of 110% of Vested Benefits would also result in at least 100% coverage of the Actuarial Value of Accrued Benefits and a satisfactory margin of coverage over 100% of SG Minimum Benefits and 100% of Leaving Service Benefits.
 Hence it is not considered necessary to adopt specific financing objectives in relation to these benefit liability measures.